viraladmin/bitcoin_mass_address_generator/README.md

 ## Show Support

-I make nothing creating and sharing the tools I create.
-I do it for my love of the space and my love of the people in the space.
+I make nothing creating and sharing the tools I develop.
+I do it for my love of the space and the people in it.

-Help a fellow dev out, I aint vibe codinghere.
-Whats a sat or two between friends. :)
+Help a fellow dev out, I ain't vibe coding here.
+What's a sat or two between friends? :)

 Bitcoin: bc1ql9xt4l62ly6pp7s9358rkdefrwc0mm5yne78xl